meyresilva/AfricanFilmmaking/Film and History/Rosenstone.md

- social order, and promoting new forms of representing historical narratives, *New History Films* diverge from traditional historical narratives in content and form and create new form of telling stories by “mixing genres, blurring the distinction between the documentary and the dramatic film.”
+ social order, and promoting new forms of representing historical narratives, *New History Films* diverge from traditional historical narratives in content and form and create new form of telling stories by “mixing genres, blurring the distinction between the documentary and the dramatic film,” as the following examples.
  (Rosenstone 1995:5)

  https://github.com/meyresilva/AfricanFilmmaking/blob/main/Film%20and%20History/FaatKine.md